krastegar/krastegar/README.md

   <p style="background-color: #f0f0f0; padding: 10px;">Images are AI generated from ChatGPT GIF Maker.
 We love AI 😃 </p>
 </details>

-<br>Thank you for visiting my profile!
+Thank you for visiting my profile!
 Feel free to reach out if you want to connect or collaborate on a project.